projectbarbel/barbelsite/docs/springboot.md

 Notice, that step 3 causes some active records to be inactivated and new active records are created for the new effective periods.
 We need to forward those changes to the backend `MongoCollection` now.
 Currently, only the `BarbelHisto` helper knows about the changes.
 We can propagate the changes using the `BitemporalUpdate`return value of the `save`-operation.

 4. First save inactivated records.
 The state of these existing(!) records changed.
-By performin a save operation the corresponding backend records are updates, i.e. inactivated.
+By performing a save operation the corresponding backend records are updated, i.e. inactivated.
 5. As a last step, insert the new active records created by the bi-temporal update.
 An insert needs to be prepared.
 The new active records were copied from existing ones, therefore they carry a wrong ID in the `Customer.id` field.
 Before we insert these records into the `MongoCollection`, we need to clear the IDs.
 Afterwards records can be inserted as new records.

 This is what you need to do in your service when you use `BarbelHisto` as helper in your backend services.